 - My passport has been lost or stolen and/or I've been issued with a new passport.
 What should I do?

-2017-18 Malaysia/Australia Work and Holiday Visa Programme - All 100 appointment slots have now been filled.
+2017-18 Malaysia/Australia Work and Holiday Visa Programme - All appointment slots for the 2017-2018 Malaysia/Australia Work and Holiday visa program have been filled.

 There will be a revision in Australian Visa application charge (VAC) pricing from 1 July 2017.
 Further information is available here.

 The Australian Government has announced the establishment of a Community Support Programme (CSP) from 1 July 2017.
 The CSP will enable communities and businesses, as well as families and individuals, to propose humanitarian visa applicants and support new humanitarian arrivals in their settlement journey.
 More information can be found here.

 The Australian Government has announced it will enhance the way visa and citizenship services are delivered using the latest digital technologies.
 More information can be found here.